Gabriel28/PraticeNodeJS/README.md

 ## How to use

-First of all, if you don't have Docker installed, please, install Docker
+First of all, if you don't have Docker installed, please, install Docker: _(More info: https://docs.docker.com/reference/)_

 | OS | Install |
 | :---- | :---- |